Internationalization of shiny apps has never been easier!

 You can imagine a situation with the following folder structure:

-which have translations for pl Polish, it Italian and – as the language code is completely arbitrary – kl for Klingon language.
+which have translations for Polish (pl), Italian (it), and – as the language code is completely arbitrary – kl for the Klingon language.

-Let’s have a look at how typical CSV translation file should look like:
+Let’s have a look at how a typical CSV translation file should look like:

-This time we need to remember that all CSV files from one dictionary must share common reference language in the left column (which is en English in the above case).
+This time we need to remember that all CSV files from one dictionary must share a common reference language in the left column – which is English (en) in the above case.

-To integrate our translations with Shiny we start from loading packages and an example JSON file.
+To integrate our translations with Shiny we start by loading packages and an example JSON file.

-Having that, we can check in RStudio console all languages stored in i18n object.
+Having that, we can check in the RStudio console all languages stored in the i18n object.

-Now within Shiny app we need to surround all text elements within i18n$translate or in short i18n$t method.
+Now within the Shiny app, we need to surround all text elements within i18n$translate or in short i18n$t method.
 For instance:

 to translate a message displayed by